-Figure 49
+Figure 49.
+Scenario 4a/4b: Reference geometry for fixed WSD and fixed DTT reception at 10 m agl

 The path loss shown is valid for a carrier at 650 MHz.

+Note that the 5 m separation between WSD antenna and DTT receive antenna may also occur in les densely inhabited areas if the two antennas are situated on the same roof.

 Fixed WSD transmission at 10 m agl and mobile DTT reception at 1.5 m agl